 - Monthly interesting cases and M&M conference

-- Monthly interactive ultrasound lectures.
-First year fellows also attend an ultrasound review course.
+- Bi-monthly interactive ultrasound lectures.
+First-year fellows also attend an ultrasound review course.

 - Monthly Trauma/Medical Resuscitation video review

 - PULSE Simulation Center – Fellows participate quarterly in scenarios involving resuscitation, complicated management, and advanced procedural modules.
 The staff at the center also employs trained actors on occasion to further augment the experience.
 Scenarios also include nurses and other staff to provide a multidisciplinary approach to provide our fellows with an exceptional education opportunity.

 - Boot Camp – First-year fellows attend a “boot camp” with critical care fellows focused on medical resuscitation, ultrasound, and procedural technique.

 Additionally, all fellows are responsible for teaching and mentoring others within the department.
 Fellows serve as bedside teachers and preceptors to residents and medical students during procedures and patient cases.
 They also give lectures to residents, participate in mock codes, and assist in continuing education of nurses and paramedics.
 The fellows also serve on multiple committees in the hospital and are involved in multiple improvement projects.
 Our PEM fellows serve as the face of the emergency department.